-The stratigraphy in the St. Gallen region indicates that the lower Mesozoic sediments (Keuper, Lias and Dogger) could serve as a caprock to the gas reservoir.
+With respect to the gas kick, the gas may have originated from the PCT located below the Mesozoic sediments, which contains high concentrations of organic carbon (Heuberger et al., 2016; Wolfgramm et al., 2015).
+The gas might then have migrated upwards over geologic time, eventually reaching an impermeable seal preventing the gas from moving higher up.
+The stratigraphy in the St. Gallen region indicates that the Lower Mesozoic sediments (Keuper, Lias, and Dogger) could serve as a caprock to the gas reservoir.
 Additionally, the fault may have acted as a lateral seal to prevent the gas from reaching the hydraulic connection prior to the stimulations (Fig. 3).
-The gas kick first occurred two days after the acid stimulations and five days after the injection test, whereas no gas was observed during the drilling of the well (Naef, 2015).
+The gas kick first occurred 2 d after the acid stimulations and 5 d after the injection test, whereas no gas was observed during the drilling of the well (Naef, 2015).
 This is an indication that a hydraulic connection was indeed present, enabling the gas to enter the borehole from a greater depth.
 On the other hand, it implies that the hydraulic connection was only established after the injection test and the acid stimulations.
 Possibly, the stimulations enhanced the permeability of the hydraulic connection; the resulting seismicity as well as the acidification breached the fault seal, opening up a pathway for the gas to reach the well.
-This implies that the gas took the same path as the injected fluid, but in the opposite direction (Fig. 3).
+This would imply that the gas took the same path as the injected fluid but in the opposite direction (Fig. 3).